steve1066d/devore.tubs/service.md

 #### Alternate Buttons

-If a top panel button or buttons fail, it is possible to add a normally open push button to the the jumper pads on the board.
+If a top panel button or buttons fail, it is possible to add a normally open push button to the jumper pads on the board.
 To do this you would need to solder a pair of wires on the jumper pads, then route the wires for the pushbutton out of the enclosure.
-If you go this route, make sure you have a waterproof cable nut to protect the enclosure from getting wet and you route the cable so that it it has a dip below the pump to make sure water doesn't work its way into the control panel box.
+If you go this route, make sure you have a waterproof cable nut to protect the enclosure from getting wet and you route the cable so that it has a dip below the pump to make sure water doesn't work its way into the control panel box.
 While it would be better to replace the control panel, this is an option for someone confident on their installation skills.
 You can either replace all the buttons or just the broken buttons.
 Here's the connection placements:

     JP3: Lights
     JP4: Jets
     JP5: Up
     JP6: Down